CaioCeretta/nlw-agents/web/comments.md

           .
 If there was a problem in the insertion, we will go back as it was previously

           .
 Check if there is a questions variable on the context, if yes, go back to how it was before

+        □ New approach problem

+          .
+If we send an answer that do not have an answer on the class content, it will keep trying to generate the answer because it won't find any, so to avoid this behavior, we will need to make changes.

+            1. Change GetRoomQuestionsResponse type, adding a new property of isGeneratingAnswer?: boolean, to check if the answer is still being generated

+            2. Within useCreateQuestion onMutate, add the new property to newQuestion object and to the onSuccess question map as false

+            3. Inside QuestionItem component, add this property to the Question interface as a boolean, and on the code change the logic to only show isGeneratingAnswer if there is no answer and it is still generating answer

+  ○ Greater control on the audio recording

+    ■ Instead of generating only one audio, we are going to send audios to the database for each 10 seconds

+      □ Within RecordRoomAudio component, create a intervalRef equal to a NodeJS timeout or null

+        .
+At the end, after the recorder.current.start,  assign an interval of five seconds to the intervalRef.current.

+        seconds it will have the same typing as the ref

+        .
+This interval will call the recorder.current.stop each five seconds

+        .
+Move everything inside the start that uses the recorder ref to a new createRecorder function.

+        .
+At the end of startRecording function, pass the audio to the new function

+        .
+At the end of the interval, after stopping it, initialize it again with the same audio constant

+        .
+Since with the browser recorder we can't stop the audio without saving, this was the approach we took

+        .
+When the user make the manual stop, onclick, we need to clear the interval otherwise it would keep on running.